n1ranam/Blog-Post-Management/README.md

 5. Open your web browser and visit (http://0.0.0.0:8000/) to access the Django Blog project.

-That's it, you have a running Docker container.
+That's it!
+You now have a running Docker container.

 ## Locally

-Before you begin, make sure you have Python and Django installed on your system.
-To install Django, you can use pip:
+Before you begin, ensure you have Python and Django installed on your system.
+To install Django, use pip:

 ```bash
 pip install Django